 When erecting a double pole, the same method as a single pole applies, as detailed in section 6.6.
 Composite slings and wire strops must be rated above the capacity of the double pole weight.
-Safety chains can be used to secure the pole to the crane.

 10 Handling Busck donuts

 This recommendation is for the all Busck Donuts: D460, D490LT, D490, D540, DD540 and DD840.
 It is not recommended that any of the Busck donuts should be handled manually.